amanshu999/doc/Project_Report.md

 ## CERTIFICATE

-This is to certify that the project report entitled "Govt.
-Polytechnic Jammu Computer Engineering Department Platform" is a bonafide record of the project work done by **[Your Name]**, in partial fulfillment of the requirement for the award of the Diploma in Computer Engineering, and that the project has not previously formed the basis for the award of any diploma, degree, fellowship, or any other similar title.
+This is to certify that the project report entitled **"Govt.
+Polytechnic Jammu Computer Engineering Department Platform"** is a bonafide, authentic, and meticulously researched record of the academic project work successfully undertaken and completed by **Amanshu Sharma, Saksham Malhotra, Pavneet Kour, Paramjeet, Gurmeet, and Vikas Angural**.

+This work was carried out by them as a team, under my direct supervision and guidance, in partial fulfillment of the stringent requirements for the award of the **Diploma in Computer Engineering** from Govt.
+Polytechnic Jammu.

+To the best of my knowledge and satisfaction, the project encompasses a significant amount of original technical work, adhering to the standard software development lifecycle.
+I further certify that this project report, or any part thereof, has not been submitted previously for the award of any other diploma, degree, fellowship, or similar academic distinction.
+The students have demonstrated commendable dedication, technical proficiency, and teamwork throughout the duration of this project.

 **Signature of Guide:** __________________
 **Name of Guide:** [Guide's Name]